Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 How ginger helps inflammation

 Anti-inflammatory foods have been used to help inflammatory conditions for years.
-Ginger is among one of these popular foods.
+Ginger is one of these popular foods.
 Ginger's biological anti-inflammatory compounds have proven beneficial when used with inflammatory conditions such as arthritis, Lupus, and psoriasis.

 Imbalanced bacteria in the gut can lead to an inflammatory response.
 Also, genetics can play a role in increasing one's susceptibility to this problem.